 10. The Cafe / Taco / Pizza Place

 Last but not least, you must try the tacos at “the Coffee House“.
 We got it recommended from various people and new, that´s a place we needed to check out.
 Not only are the tacos great and the crepes filled rich with Nutella, but also the staff was very humble and kind.
 The Coffee House is a small place – just recently they added tables and seats.
 They offer strong wifi and coffee as well as nice fruit juices and traditional Moroccan tea.
 A must-visit!

 Some tips when going to Imsouane

 First of all: there are no ATMs!
-Make sure you have enough cash on you, to pay your accommodation, food, surf rental or whatever you are planning to do there!
+Make sure you have enough cash on you, to pay for your accommodation, food, surf rental, or whatever you are planning to do there!

 There is a lovely little town, just north of Imsouane, where we went to the souk – as shopping is a little bit more expensive in Imsouane!
 If you are planning to cook for yourself, you can consider doing a bigger shopping at the souks before you enter Imsouane.

 I am sorry to say: but Imsouane is not a secret anymore, there is a lot of building going on there and I am not sure how long it can still hold on to the idyllic vibe that it has.

 When there is no wind, and you have a car – you should definitely check out Sidi Kaouki.
 Have a good time traveling to Morocco!